BenWithJamInn/spotify-track-trim/README.md

 ### Marketplace (easy):

 The easiest way to install this extension is through the marketplace.
 Simply search for "Track Trim" and click the install button.
+You may need to click the "Load more" button to find the extension.

 ### Manually: